p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 Non-terminals here are `Identifier` and `Type`, complex enough concepts on their own, presumed starting non-teminal is `Table`.

-Our "grammars" are composable, terminals for one part beeing non-terminals for another.
+Our "grammars" are composable, terminals for one part being non-terminals for another.

 For example, we can imagine something like `Type` grammar: